hawkerm/minueto/README.md

 Download the Minueto SDK.
 Unzip the Minueto package using your favorite zip program.
 On Linux, you can use the following command :

-unzip Minueto_2.0.zip
+unzip Minueto_2.1.zip

 Once you unzip the full package, you'll find the following directory structure.

     |- readme.md        : This file
     |- license          : Minueto's licence (LGPL v2.1)
     |- changelog.txt    : Changes in Minueto
-    |- todo.txt         : Things I should do in the near futur
+    |- todo.md          : Things to maybe do in the near future
     |- build.xml        : Allows you to compile Minueto
     |---\ lib           : Minueto's runtime jar
     |---\ api           : Minueto's api documentation
     |---\ samples       : Multiple examples to get you started
     |---\ Minueto       : Minueto's source

-If you want to start developping with Minueto, don't forget to add Minueto.jar in the lib directory to your classpath.
+If you want to start developing with Minueto, don't forget to add Minueto.jar in the lib directory to your classpath.
 You can find more information on changing your classpath at :